-Sleep is important for your mental wellbeing and it may reduce your risk of dementia.
+Sleeping well is important for your mental wellbeing and may reduce your risk of dementia.
 A good night's sleep for many people is around seven to eight hours.

 Obstructive sleep apnoea is a sleep disorder that may particularly increase a person's risk of getting dementia.
 This is because it reduces the amount of oxygen that gets to the brain.
-People who have sleep apnoea stop breathing during their sleep and then wake up with a start.
+People who have sleep apnoea stop breathing during their sleep and then wake up suddenly.
 If you have any problems sleeping well, particularly sleep apnoea, speak to your GP about getting support.